 Who it administering the survey?

-The survey is being administered by the Penn State Survey Research Center.
+The survey is being administered by the Penn State Survey Research Center on behalf of the Penn State College of Agricultural Sciences.

 How was the survey launched?

-On Jan.
-29, 2016, the Survey Research Center mailed a letter to more than 20,000 farmers in Pennsylvania’s portion of the Chesapeake Bay watershed, inviting them to participate in the survey.
+On February 28, the Survey Research Center mailed the survey with a cover letter to all agricultural property owners in Lancaster, York, Franklin and Adams Counties, inviting them to participate in the survey.
 The letter provides a link to the survey online, allowing farmers to respond to the survey at the Survey Research Center’s secure Web location, http://src.survey.psu.edu/farmbmp.
 Farmers receiving the letter should use the five-digit code provided in the letter to log in and complete the survey.

 Do farmers have to fill out the survey online?